-You might be surprised to learn that piercings inside your mouth are actually very different from those on the skin.
-They have their own set of risks, aftercare instructions, and possible healing difficulties.
+You might be surprised to learn that piercings inside your mouth are actually very different from ones on the outside of your body.
+They come with their own set of risks, aftercare instructions, and possible healing difficulties.
 We've rounded up what you should know about these piercings before you decide to get one.

 Tongue piercings have become one of the most popular options for people into body modification.
-Still, this piercing can cause difficulties.
+Still, this piercing can cause some difficulties.
 Placement is crucial, in order to avoid getting a speech impediment afterwards.
 Always go to a professional.
 Tongue piercings are done with a large needle (10 to 14 gauge) and before getting one you need to know you're signing up for that, and swelling and soreness for the three to four weeks it takes to heal.
-Sadly, you can't smoke or even harsh mouthwash while your tongue is healing.
+Unfortunately for some, you can't smoke or even use harsh mouthwash while your tongue is healing.
 You're even advised against kissing and oral sex during the healing process (although plenty of people don't follow that.)
 Most piercers recommend multiple daily sea salt rinses during healing.
 Problems that can develop later down the lines with tongue piercings include the risk of chipping your teeth and biting down on your jewelry.

 Tongue Web or Lingual Frenulum Piercings

 The tongue web, also known as lingual frenulum, is the thin strip of connective tissue that links the tongue to the floor of the mouth.
-So it's a piercing under the tongue.
+So, essentially, it's a horizontal piercing under the tongue.
 It's important to keep in mind that not everyone even has enough tissue available in this area for a piercing.
 Usually, the jewelry put in is a curved barbell or a captive bead ring.
-The healing time is about four weeks, and as with any oral piercings, it's really important to not smoke while it's healing period.
+The healing time is about four weeks, and as with any oral piercings, it's really important to not smoke while it's healing.

 Frowny Frenulum Piercings